 DO BUSINESS AS A CORPORATION OR LLC

 One more thing.
-In my opinion you should never do business as a sole proprietor or general partnership.
+In my opinion you should never do business as a sole proprietor (an individual) or general partnership.
 For the above reasons (and many more), there’s just too much liability attached to doing so.
 Doing business as a sole proprietor is by far the biggest mistake I see people make when doing business online.
 Instead, form a corporation or LLC and do business as a legal business entity.

 Use Intellectual Property (IP) law (copyrights, trade names, trademarks…) to protect your products, services and ideas.
 This is a very complicated area of the law and so if you have something worth protecting, it is important to take the necessary IP steps to protect your legal rights.
 I’d recommend that you contact an experienced lawyer in your state to discuss options and needs.
 The US Small Business Administration website offers several good resources you may want to review.